 As a result, we saw the changes go from 43 to 37.
-Now, it doesn't mean that we have to do these things, but what it does say, "Okay, they're publishing new content it looks like."
+Now, it doesn’t mean that we have to do these things, but what it does say, “Okay, they’re publishing new content it looks like.”
 It can give us an advantage and allow us to see what our competitors are doing and how those changes are influencing their rankings.
-Not only are we knowing what's happening on our site, we can see under the hood of what's happening with our competitors' campaigns as well.
+Not only are we knowing what’s happening on our site, we can see under the hood what’s happening with our competitors’ campaigns as well.

 Morphio is a very cool tool that allows us to see behind areas that we don’t normally get visibility to and really help us to improve our strategies because of that.